Nanoscale Polar Landscapes in Quantum Paraelectric SrTiO3: Materials

 \subsubsection{Sample preparation}

-Commercial SrTiO$_{3}$ single crystals (MTI corporation) were used for this study.
-The cross-sectional STEM specimens were prepared using standard gallium focused ion beam (FEI Helios 660) lift-out and thinning.
+} Commercial SrTiO$_{3}$ single crystals (MTI corporation) were used for this study.
+The SrTiO$_{3}$ lamella was prepared using standard gallium focused ion beam (FEI Helios 660) lift-out and thinning.
 The samples were thinned down using an accelerating ion voltage of 30 kV with a decreasing current from 100 pA to 40 pA, and then with a fine polishing process using an accelerating voltage of 5 kV and 2 kV, and a current of 41 pA and 23 pA.

+The STEM lamella sample is supported on a Cu post of the FIB grid on only one side, making the sample free to naturally contract with temperature (Fig. S1).
+This mounting geometry ensures minimal strain imparted to the lamella while maintaining thermal coupling for stable cryogenic experiment.
+The thickness of the sample within the imaging region is estimated using the zero-loss peak in electron energy loss spectroscopy data (Fig. S17).
+Thickness varies from $\sim53$ to $69~nm$ across the relatively large $140\times140~nm^{2}$ field of view.